IDoCodingStuffs/python-doodles/freeform-log.md

 ### 2 PM
 Finished adding multihot labels but now it is training suspiciously fast.
 Like 15 mins for the whole net.
 And loss goes down only 10% or even less.
+Ok I must try to make it overfit first before trying to hyperparam graduate student descent.
+Higher lr, more epochs, just get it to run for a while.